Skip to content

 In-app purchases, subscriptions, app reviews, and update prompts for Skip apps on both iOS and Android.

 On iOS this wraps Apple’s StoreKit framework.
 On Android it uses the Google Play Billing Library and Play Core libraries.
+The cross-platform surface mostly conforms to the OpenIAP specification.

 Add the dependency to your Package.swift file: